Internet Explorer 8, 9 and 10 Are Dying on Tuesday…Finally!

-For as long as I can remember Internet Explorer has been a pain in our asses….web developers that is.
-Well guess what?
-Microsoft has done something we never thought they would ever do.
-They're killing off Internet Explorer 8, 9 and 10.
+For as long as I can remember Internet Explorer has been a pain in our asses….for web developers that

-For web designers and developers this is great news, everyone of us have memories of creating some new awesome site or web app, only to check IE and realize it doesn't work.
+For web designers and developers this is great news, we all have memories of creating some new awesome site or web app, only to check IE and realize it doesn't work.
 Even worse, your layout is all out of whack then you end up having to create conditions specific to IE.

 End of life means the browsers will no longer receive security updates or any other kind of patches, leaving those running them wide open to new vulnerabilities in the future.